eclipse/imagen/docs/migration.md

 - Affine.source is a static method, returning an Affine OperationBuilder which uses a literate API to assemble parameters and hints in a programmer friendly fashion with methods and javadocs.
 Affine.create() looks up the appropriate implementation.

         Operation image2 = Affine.source(image1).scale(2.0F,2.0F).create();

-- The design of GeoTools ImageWorker was referenced, which offers a method with documented parameters for each operation lookup.
-The literate API provides greater flexibility and extendible if additional parameters are required at a future date and skip parameters that were unused.

-        image2 = imageWorker.scale(2.0F,2.0F,0.0F,0.0F,Interpolation.BILINEAR).create();

 - The set of parameters is open ended and additional parameter are expected to be added over time - similar to how a "region of interest" parameter was added for the JAI-EXT project to denote no-data areas.